opencog/atomspace/opencog/query/README.md

 surely never occur during any sort of "typical" usage.
 See the ArcanaUTest::test_repeats() unit test for an example.)

+The algorithm splits naturally into two steps: an analysis/compilation step, and a runtime step.
+The analysis step is quite complex, extracting structure from the pattern in such a way as to make the actual run-time match run quickly.
+The idea is that a pattern might be specified once, but then re-used (re-run) many times.
+Thus, it is important for it to run quickly, at the expense of longer compile times.
+Analysis includes:

+* Extraction of variable locations.
+* Identification of evaluatable terms.
+* Identification of those unordered sets whose permuations will need to be explored.
+* Determination of whether the template-graph is fully connected, or is a product of disjoint graphs.
+Disjoint subgraphs can be each matched individually; the final solution-set is meareely a product of the solution-sets of the disjoint pieces.
+* Determination of whether the template-graph is fully connected, after all virtual terms have been removed.
+If it consists of disjoint pieces, then these are grounded first, and then re-assembled by evaluating the virtual links.

-The algorithm performs a fair amount of pre-traversal setup and error checking, such as finding the common variables that connect different clauses together, and initializing and setting up maps to make traversal easier.
-This setup time is non-trivial.
-Thus, for the simplest patterns, it might be faster (and probably simpler) for the user to obtain the desired graphs directly, instead of using the pattern matcher.
+Pattern compliation is non-trivial.
+Thus, in certain very simple cases, it might be faster (and probably simpler) for you, the user, to obtain the desired graphs directly, instead of using the pattern matcher.
+Of course, this looses generality, and forces you to write strange custom code.
+The effort may or may not be worth it.
 The strength of the pattern matcher is its ability to handle large, complex graphs with multiple variables interacting in difficult ways (or even graphs with no constant nodes in them at all!)

 The subgraph isomomorphism algorithm itself does not make use of or require the atomspace: it simply traces connections between links by